Five Benefits of Rituals27 comments

 Rituals like taking time each morning to set a daily intention, and at night to review the day, are action steps.
 We are engaging in action for a conscious purpose: to live the way we want to live.
 Taking these moments are important, since during them we are usually and necessarily committing to more action steps.
 If our intention in the morning is to not let anxiety take over our day, then we will be more likely to follow that up with action.
 If we review our day and realize that we created unnecessary waste, we can follow that they next day by making different choices.

 3. Brings people together

-Rituals are often done in community.
+One of the benefits of rituals is the they are often done in community.
 Like, mass, or a school picnic, or an awards ceremony.
 There is significance in the witnesses of these events.
 These events define us, contribute to our identity, and the witnesses help sustain these preferred identities.
 We are not a self in a vacuum.
 We need others to reflect back to us who we are and what our significance is.
 This will help us going forward living and acting more closely with those ideals.

 4. Reminds us to appreciate

 Most rituals have an element of giving thanks.
 Taking time to be mindfully thankful is an important part of life.
 We often take so much for granted.
 Being grateful improves your outlook on life and gives you energy to create more goodness around you.
 Gratitude gives us a higher tolerance for hard times, patience for hard people, and tons of good feelings.
 It is always a win-win situation.

 5. Creates meaning